10 Best Credit Cards for People With Bad Credit in Canada

 Secured Credit Cards

 You can think of a secured credit card as lending money to yourself.
+They are a type of secured loan which require a deposit.
 A secured credit card requires a security deposit, which is usually equal to the amount of credit available on the card.
 If you miss payments or default on your debt, this deposit acts as collateral.
 However, you will have to pay interest on your outstanding balance to the credit card company.
 Additionally, you will not earn any interest on your deposit as you would by investing in a GIC.

 Secured credit cards are the easiest to get approved for because there is no risk for the card company.
 They are the last resort because your deposit money could be invested elsewhere.
 Most people will begin with a secured credit card and then transfer to an unsecured card.
 With that being said, using a secured credit card is a great way to improve your credit score over time.